OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 The model hierarchy is on the left side of the diagram.
 It is actually a mix of Systems and variables, both inputs and outputs.

-The top System, the root of the model, is on the left and the subsystem hierarchy is displayed to right.
+The top System, the root of the model, is on the left and the subsystem hierarchy is displayed on the right.

 The colors indicate the type of item in the hierarchy.
 To see what the colors represent, an optional legend can be displayed using the |show_legend| button.